sailpoint-oss/golang-sdk/api_triggers_v1/docs/Models/MachineidentityupdatedMachineIdentity.md

 ### NewMachineidentityupdatedMachineIdentity

-`func NewMachineidentityupdatedMachineIdentity(id string, created time.Time, modified time.Time, subtype string, manuallyEdited bool, ) *MachineidentityupdatedMachineIdentity`
+`func NewMachineidentityupdatedMachineIdentity(id string, created SailPointTime, modified SailPointTime, subtype string, manuallyEdited bool, ) *MachineidentityupdatedMachineIdentity`

 NewMachineidentityupdatedMachineIdentity instantiates a new MachineidentityupdatedMachineIdentity object This constructor will assign default values to properties that have it defined,